In Dublin today, my lad looked out of his window;

 yet, not at a thousand yet….

-and they didn’t correct him.
+and they smiled and they didn’t correct him.

 Photo courtesy of Cian Hamilton.